jtcdom/nussio-exam-1/essays/voltaire.md

   "jumping to what he doesn't know," but rather as moving step by step to his goal.
+- ^ this is probably not what the question wants.

 ## Rejection of the Past
-- Voltaire demonstrates an obvious dislike for the Greek philosophers, calling Greece the "Infant Seat of art and of errors."
+- Voltaire demonstrates an obvious dislike for the Greek philosophers, calling Greece the "infant seat of art and of errors."
 He hates the
-  "opressive" systems that ruled England in the past.
+  "oppressive" systems that ruled England in the past.
 - In "On the Lord Bacon" he says he thinks substantial forms, etc, are